memfault/interrupt/_posts/2024-03-13-elf-format-differences.md

 file.
 If you’re building firmware for your MCU, it’s probably an ELF file targeted for your MCU architecture.
 MacOS and Windows of course have their own slightly different formats, Mach-O and Portable Executable.
-This format contains information on how to load your program into memory or to link with other object files to form an executable object.
+This format contains information on loading your program into memory or linking with other object files to form an executable object.
 Static libraries are ELFs.
-The result of compiling a source file produces an ELF.
+Compiling a source file produces an ELF.
 Coredumps can be collected as ELFs.
 You might even be an ELF 😱!

 ## ELF Internals

-This post won’t detail the complete specification, for that task I’ll recommend
+This post won’t detail the complete specification.
+For that task, I recommend
 these:

 - [https://blog.k3170makan.com/2018/09/introduction-to-elf-format-elf-header.html](https://blog.k3170makan.com/2018/09/introduction-to-elf-format-elf-header.html)